 Young people nominated by member organisations of the Economic and Social Council participated in a mock plenary session of the Council.
 The discussion “What will be the impact of Bulgaria’s entry into the euro area on young people?” focused on key aspects such as education, income and job opportunities.
-The event focused on the prospects for them when the euro is introduced in Bulgaria and ESC celebrated Europe Day with it.
+The event focused on the prospects for them when the euro is introduced in Bulgaria and marked Europe Day.

-Young people had the opportunity to give their opinion, ask questions on the topic to members of ESC, representatives of institutions and leading experts and enter into a discussion similar to a session on ESC, in which the three groups – employers, trade unions and civil society organisations – reach consensus on important economic and social issues.
+The young people had the opportunity to give their opinion, to ask questions on the subject to the members of the ESC, representatives of the institutions and leading experts and to enter into a discussion similar to an ESC session, in which the three groups – employers, trade unions and civil society organisations – reach consensus on important economic and social issues.

 The event is part of the Communication Campaign for the introduction of the euro in the Republic of Bulgaria.

-The discussion panel was attended by the Board of Directors and members of ESC and official guests.
+The discussion panel was attended by the Presidential Council and members of the ESC and official guests.
 Among them were Deputy Minister of Finance Metodi Metodiev, BNB Deputy Governor Petar Chobanov and CPC Chairman Maria Filipova.
-The representatives of the institutions underlined the fruitful work of ESC on euro area related topics and congratulated the Council for the timely and interesting format of the discussion.
+The representatives of the institutions underlined the fruitful work of the ESC on euro area related topics and congratulated the Council for the timely and interesting format of the discussion.

 During the discussion, various questions were asked about the need for measures to increase financial literacy among young people, for greater engagement in the processes and efforts to build trust in the institutions and the European Union.

-“For ESC, which expresses the common position of Bulgarian business, trade unions and civil society organisations, the eurozone issue has always been a priority.
-This is the last step we need to take to become full members of all functioning EU mechanisms and in the decision-making part.
-With its acts, but also with the personal contribution of each of its members, ESC has fully supported the government’s efforts in this direction.
-This is the reason why we actively participate in the communication campaign to promote the euro area,” said Zornitsa Rusinova, Chairperson of ESC.
+“For the ESC, which expresses the common position of Bulgarian business, trade unions and civil society organisations, the euro area issue has always been a priority.
+This is the last step we have to take to become full members of all functioning EU mechanisms and in the decision-making part.
+Through its acts, but also through the personal contribution of each of its members, the ESC has fully supported the government’s efforts in this direction.
+This is the reason why we actively participate in the communication campaign to promote the euro area”, said the President of the ESC Zornitsa Rusinova.
 She urged young people to be active in terms of informing about the positive effect for the country of the upcoming process, as well as to support the elderly, for whom a seemingly easy task like exchanging money would be a challenge.

-Let us be sceptical but not cowardly, urged the deputy chairman of ESC from the group of civil society organisations Bogomil Nikolov.
+Let’s be sceptical, but not cowardly, urged the deputy chairman of the ESC from the group of civil organisations Bogomil Nikolov.

 “Countries that have already joined the euro area, such as Lithuania, Latvia, Estonia, have seen an increase in support for this process according to data from 2024.
 I am confident that the level of support in Bulgaria will also increase.
 There is no country in which citizens will regret having taken this step.
 There are difficulties and speculations everywhere, but the point is to resist them.
 The people must be the biggest watchdog and report irregularities’.